iberisoft/CloudScale/README.md

 ### cloud/scale/id/weight/calibration/add

 An application publishes this message to add a point to the weight calibration table.
 Payload is a JSON object:
-* `value`: weight value in kg corresponding to the new calibration point.
+* `value`: weight value corresponding to the new calibration point.

 After receving it, the device will publish the weight calibration table via `cloud/scale/id/weight/calibration` message.